Ida Lupino: Director, writer and producer – The Filmakers Inc.

 After producing four more films about social issues, including Outrage (1950), a film about rape (while this word is never used in the movie), Lupino directed her first hard-paced, all-male-cast film, The Hitch-Hiker (1953), making her the first woman to direct a film noir.

 Lupino once called herself a "bulldozer" to secure financing for her production company, but she referred to herself as "mother" while on set.
-On set, the back of her director's chair was labeled "Mother of Us All".
+The back of her director's chair was labeled "Mother of Us All".
 Her studio emphasized her femininity, often at the urging of Lupino herself.
-She credited her refusal to renew her contract with Warner Bros. under the pretenses of domesticity, claiming "I had decided that nothing lay ahead of me but the life of the neurotic star with no family and no home."
-She made a point to seem nonthreatening in a male-dominated environment, stating, "That's where being a man makes a great deal of difference.
+She said of her refusal to renew her contract with Warner Bros.
+"I had decided that nothing lay ahead of me but the life of the neurotic star with no family and no home."
+She made a point to seem non-threatening in a male-dominated environment, stating, "That's where being a man makes a great deal of difference.
 I don't suppose the men particularly care about leaving their wives and children.
 During the vacation period, the wife can always fly over and be with him.
 It's difficult for a wife to say to her husband, come sit on the set and watch."

-Although directing became Lupino's passion, the drive for money kept her on camera, so she could acquire the funds to make her own productions.
+Although directing became Lupino's passion, she continued acting to make enough money to make her own productions.
 She became a wily low-budget filmmaker, reusing sets from other studio productions and talking her physician into appearing as a doctor in the delivery scene of Not Wanted.
 She used what is now called product placement, placing Coca-Cola, United Airlines, Cadillac, and other brands in her films, such as The Bigamist.
 She was acutely conscious of budget considerations, planning scenes in pre-production to avoid technical mistakes and retakes, and shooting in public places such as MacArthur Park and Chinatown to avoid set-rental costs.
 She joked that if she had been the "poor man's Bette Davis" as an actress, she had now become the "poor man's Don Siegel" as a director.

 The Filmakers production company ceased operations in 1955, and Lupino turned almost immediately to television, directing episodes of more than thirty US TV series from 1956 through 1968.
-She also helmed a feature film in 1965 for the Catholic schoolgirl comedy The Trouble With Angels, starring Hayley Mills and Rosalind Russell; this was Lupino's last theatrical film as a director.
-She continued acting as well, going on to a successful television career throughout the 1960s and '70s.
+She also directed a feature film in 1965, the Catholic schoolgirl comedy The Trouble With Angels, released in 1966, starring Hayley Mills and Rosalind Russell; this was Lupino's last theatrical film as a director.
+She also continued acting, going on to a successful television career throughout the 1960s and 1970s.